rockroman/CI_PP1_SO/README.md

 ### Carousel
 - User is further introduced to options that are  available with images of 3 locations where lessons can take place in.
-- options to navigate the carousel images are via buttons in bottom part or via swipe on devices that have touch screens.
+- options to navigate the carousel images are via buttons in the bottom part or via swipe on devices that have touch screens.
 - User story covered:1,2,11

 ![Carousel](docs/features/carousel-section.png)